brianwaw/alx-system_engineering-devops/0x00-shell_basics/README.md

-fourth script enables one to list directory content in long format fifth script displays the hidden files in long format the sixth script helps display digit form of files including the hidden ones
+fourth script enables one to list directory content in long format fifth script displays the hidden files in long format the sixth script helps display digit form of files including the hidden ones the seventh script helps to move the file betty in the new destination that has been recently created